-- Attach the flue adaptor using the screws supplied, ensuring the rope fireproof gasket is correctly seated. - Check that the top plate, firebricks, top baffle and log retainer have not been dislodged during transit and re-position if required.
+Attach the flue adaptor using the screws supplied, ensuring the rope fireproof gasket is correctly seated.

-- 3. Slide the ashpan into position. - An ashpan handle is supplied for when the stove is in use. - Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
-Take care not to damage the floor surface. - Level the stove on the floor provided, using the levelling bolts on each leg, taking care not to damage the floor surface. - 6.
+- 2. Fit the lower duct to the back of the stove using the two screws supplied as in fig 2. - Check that the firebricks, top baffle and log retainer have not been dislodged during transit and re-position if required. - 4.
+Engage the actuating rod with the riddling (moving) grate and lower the moving grate section into position as in fig 3. - 5.
+Fit the log retaining bar into position as in fig 4. - 6.
+Slide the ashpan into position. - An ashpan handle is supplied for when the stove is in use. - Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
+Take care not to damage the floor surface taking particular care with the stove levelling bolts. - 8.
 If there are any gaps between the components, these should be filled with CLARKE fire cement to prevent smoke emissions.